MicrosoftDocs/power-automate-docs/articles/process-mining-cloud-flow-process-insights.md

 ---
-title: Tutorial: Get started with process insights in process advisor (preview) | Microsoft Docs
+title: Get started with process insights in process advisor (preview) | Microsoft Docs
 description: This topic describes how to improve your flows with process mining insights in the process advisor feature in Power Automate.
 author: nijemcevic
 ms.subservice: process-advisor